2023 Major League Baseball postseason: (2) Houston Astros vs. (5) Texas Rangers

-This was the first postseason meeting in the history of the Lone Star Series, and the first ever LCS to feature two teams from the same state.
+This was the first postseason meeting in the history of the Lone Star Series, the first ever LCS to feature two teams from the same state, and the first seven-game postseason series between two teams from the same state since the 2002 World Series.
 This was the seventh straight ALCS appearance for the Astros, dating back to 2017.
-Despite blowing a 2–0 series lead, the Rangers held on to defeat the defending World Series champion Astros in seven games to return to the World Series for the first time since 2011.
+The Rangers defeated the Astros in seven games to return to the World Series for the first time since 2011.

 Jordan Montgomery and the Rangers' bullpen shut down the Astros offense in Game 1 as they prevailed in a 2–0 shutout.
 Game 2 would also go the Rangers' way as despite Yordan Alvarez's efforts to erase their lead, they would hold on by one run to take a 2–0 series lead back to Arlington.
 Things would then take a turn for the worse for the Rangers in Game 3.
 Max Scherzer had one of his worst postseason starts, as he gave up four runs across the second and third innings in an 8–5 Astros win.
 The Astros then blew out the Rangers in Game 4 to even the series at two.
 Game 4 was notable for being Jose Altuve's 100th career postseason game.
 In Game 5, the Rangers had a two-run lead going into the ninth, until Altuve hit a three-run home run that put the Astros ahead for good and gave them a 3–2 series lead headed back to Houston, putting the Astros one win away from a third straight World Series appearance.
+Game 5 would ultimately be Justin Verlander’s final postseason game.
 However, their lead would not hold going back home.
 Adolis García, Mitch Garver, and Jonah Heim all hit home runs in Game 6 as the Rangers blew out the Astros to force a seventh game, capped off by García's grand slam in the top of the ninth inning.
 In the Rangers' first-ever ALCS Game 7, García once again took center stage, as he along with Corey Seager and Nathaniel Lowe blew out the Astros again and secured the pennant.
 This was the Rangers’ first victory in a Game 7 in franchise history.